laravel/docs/billing.md

 #### Prorations

-By default, Stripe applies proration.
+By default, Stripe prorates charges when swapping between plans.
 The `noProrate` method may be used to update the subscription's without prorating the charges:

     $user->subscription('default')->noProrate()->swap('provider-plan-id');

-For more information on subscription prorations, consult the [Stripe documentation](https://stripe.com/docs/billing/subscriptions/prorations).
+For more information on subscription proration, consult the [Stripe documentation](https://stripe.com/docs/billing/subscriptions/prorations).

 <a name="subscription-quantity"></a>
 ### Subscription Quantity